 The MLK Center in partnership with local Islamic Relief USA is an opportunity for individuals to receive clothes, food, medical services, and hygiene kits.
 This is a day for everyone to be served with Dignity and Respect.

 Treat the Building

 Treat the Building is an annual Halloween event for the students of the MLK ChildCareGroup.

 The Harambee Festival is a community-based educational and cultural event that was created in the early 1970s as an alternative to Halloween for children.

-This is a collaborative effort to collect and provide a turkey and all the trimmings for a complete Thanksgiving dinner.
+This is a collaborative effort to collect and provide a complete Thanksgiving dinner with all the trimmings to families in need.